sebranly/manille/README.md

 ### Workflow

-`nvm` is being used in order to have a common Node version
+`nvm` is being used in order to have a common Node version:
+- `nvm use`

 ### Publishing